Alpha-github/Spring-Boot-Ecosystem/README.md

 ## 📚 What You’ll Find Here

-Each folder/topic contains beginner-friendly notes, minimal working examples, and some key references.
 Topics include (but not limited to):

 - 🌀 Basics of Spring Boot (Setup, Structure, Annotations)
 - 🔄 REST APIs with Spring Web